mayuropensource/PuffinBASIC/README.md

 Supported functions:
-varname.put(KEY, VALUE)  ' Put the KEY/VALUE pair in the dict, overwriting any previous value. varname.getOrDefault(KEY, DEFAULT_VALUE)  ' Get the value of the KEY if present, DEFAULT_VALUE if absent. varname.removeKey()      ' Remove the KEY from the dict if it exists. varname.containsKey()    ' Check if the KEY exists in the dict. varname.keys()           ' Get the array of keys in the dict. varname.clear()          ' Clear the dict.
+varname.put(KEY, VALUE)  ' Put the KEY/VALUE pair in the dict, overwriting any previous value. varname.getOrDefault(KEY, DEFAULT_VALUE)  ' Get the value of the KEY if present, DEFAULT_VALUE if absent. varname.removeKey(KEY)   ' Remove the KEY from the dict if it exists. varname.containsKey(KEY) ' Check if the KEY exists in the dict. varname.keys()           ' Get the array of keys in the dict. varname.clear()          ' Clear the dict.
 LEN(varname)             ' Get the length of the dict.